Plan Bay Area 2040 Final Plan

 The EIR addresses impacts associated with projected growth and impacts associated with the projected land use and assumed transportation projects.
 Where a significant or potentially significant impact may occur, mitigation measures are provided.

 Significant unavoidable impacts are those that cannot be mitigated to a less-than-significant level.
 To the extent that an individual project adopts and implements all feasible mitigation measures described for each significant impact, many of the impacts listed would be reduced to a less than-significant level.
 However, neither MTC nor ABAG can require local implementing agencies to adopt most of the mitigation measures, and it is ultimately the responsibility of a lead agency for each project to determine and adopt mitigation.

 Therefore, several impacts have been identified as significant and unavoidable for purposes of the program level review.
 Projects taking advantage of CEQA streamlining provisions of SB 375 must apply the mitigation measures described in the EIR as necessary and feasible to address site-specific conditions.
 For more information on environmental impacts and mitigation measures in Plan Bay Area 2040, review the Draft Environmental Impact Report and Draft EIR Appendices and the Final Environmental Impact Report and Final EIR Appendices.

 Plan Bay Area 2040 directs the vast majority of funding to maintain the assets and infrastructure of the existing transportation system.
 Plan Bay Area 2040 fully funds transit operating needs for existing transit services while also funding the majority of remaining high-priority transit capital needs (mostly replacing vehicles and fixed guideway infrastructure such as rail tracks and power systems).
-When evaluated for cost- effectiveness and support for the Plan’s performance targets, maintaining transit capital assets was one of the Bay Area’s highest performing investments, exhibiting high cost-effectiveness relative to most other transit expansion and highway projects.
-For this reason, this Plan directs almost 30 percent of discretionary funding to paying down the region’s transit maintenance backlog.
+When evaluated for cost- effectiveness and support for the plan’s performance targets, maintaining transit capital assets was one of the Bay Area’s highest performing investments, exhibiting high cost-effectiveness relative to most other transit expansion and highway projects.
+For this reason, the plan directs almost 30 percent of discretionary funding to paying down the region’s transit maintenance backlog.
 Despite this investment, a remaining need of almost $15 billion remains as shown in Table 4.6, most of which is needed to replace non-vehicle assets for BART and Muni.